Monday, September 2, 2024

 Gently drop in the balls.

-Once they float to the surface, remove them with a slotted spoon.
+Once they float to the surface, remove with a slotted spoon.

-Pandan/Screwpine leaves scented glutinous flour ball, filled with palm sugar, floating in boiling water.
+Few pandan scented glutinous rice balls, filled with palm sugar, floating in hot water.